RestyaPlatform/board/README.md

 * Change admin email and password
 * To add/reply cards via email, visit `/#/settings/10` to configure IMAP settings

+### Diagnose Configuration
+* You can check the status of the Restyaboard in the diagnose and you can access the diagnose page using username `restya`, password `restya123`
+* You can also configure the different password for the diagnose page by following the instructions from the link https://www.php.net/manual/en/features.http-auth.php

 ### Forum

 * [Restya Google Group](https://groups.google.com/d/forum/restya)